ngoctk88/NoSQL-Social-Network/README.md

-# NoSQL Social Network
+# Thought: NoSQL Social Network

 ## Description
-This is an API for a social network web application where users can share thoughts, react and create a friend list.
+An API for a social network web application where users can share thoughts, react and create a friend list.
 Express.js is used for routing.
 MongoDB is used for the database along with Mongoose ODM

 ## Table of Contents
 - [NoSQL Social Network](#NoSQL-Social-Network)